-In this report, the EEC has provided feedback on the program under evaluation at CUT.
+In this report, the EEC has provided feedback on the BSc in Finance and Accounting at Cyprus University of Technology (CUT).
 The report includes the main findings, highlights the program's strong points, and makes suggestions for improvement and development.

-Overall, the EEC was impressed by the high level of preparation that went into the design of the program, the careful consideration in creating a well-structured and well-organized program and the academic commitment of the professors, teachers, coordinators and staff.
+Overall, the EEC was impressed by the high level of preparation (by the Rector, the Dean and the Head of Department) that went into the design of the degree, the careful consideration in creating a well-structured and well-organized program and the academic commitment of the professors, teachers, coordinators and staff.
 Based on the formal presentations and interviews conducted with teaching and administrative staff throughout the EEC visit, there is evidence of a high level of enthusiasm, passion and commitment to make the program succeed.

-The focus on high academic standards both at admission and gradation were particularly evident.
-It was also clear to the EEC that CUT was student-centred and this was evidenced in the preparatory courses offered to students entering the programme that were from non-finance backgrounds.
+The focus on high academic standards both at admission and graduation were particularly evident.